Patriarchal Province of Seleucia-Ctesiphon: Baghdad

 Makkikha II was the last East Syrian patriarch to reside permanently in Baghdad.
-Baghdad's Christian population was spared by the Mongols when the city was captured and sacked in 1259, but the Mongol defeat at ʿAin Jalut in 1261 was followed by a Moslem reaction against the Christians of the caliphate.
-There were violent Moslem demonstrations in 1268 and 1269 in Baghdad, which forced the patriarch Denha I, consecrated in Baghdad in 1265, to withdraw first to Erbil and finally to Eshnuq.
+Baghdad's Christian population was spared by the Mongols when the city was captured and sacked in 1259, but the Mongol defeat at ʿAin Jalut in 1261 was followed by a Muslim reaction against the Christians of the caliphate.
+There were violent Muslim demonstrations in 1268 and 1269 in Baghdad, which forced the patriarch Denha I, consecrated in Baghdad in 1265, to withdraw first to Erbil and finally to Eshnuq.
 He died quite by chance in Baghdad in 1281, during his first visit to the city for sixteen years, and was probably the last East Syrian patriarch to be buried there.
 His successor Yahballaha III was consecrated in Baghdad in 1281, but also avoided the city for much of his reign, preferring to reside first in Eshnuq and finally in Maragha.
 However, a poem written in Karamlish in 1295 mentions that he restored the chapels and apartments in the Greek Palace, probably during the reign of the sympathetic il-khan Arghun, and built a "very beautiful gallery for counsel, recreation, and the reunions of the fathers".

 The accession of the il-khan Ghazan in 1295 was followed immediately by a persecution of Christians in Baghdad and several other cities, in which a number of churches were confiscated.
 In Baghdad most churches were spared in return for bribes, but a new church built by Makkikha II was confiscated and turned into a mosque.
-The Moslems also recovered the palace of Duwaidar ʿAla al-Din, which had been taken from them and given to Makkikha II by Hulegu after the city's capture in 1259, and required the East Syrians to remove for reburial elsewhere the remains of the patriarchs Makkikha II and Denha I and other prominent clerics and monks buried there.
+The Muslims also recovered the palace of Duwaidar ʿAla al-Din, which had been taken from them and given to Makkikha II by Hulegu after the city's capture in 1259, and required the East Syrians to remove for reburial elsewhere the remains of the patriarchs Makkikha II and Denha I and other prominent clerics and monks buried there.
 Yahballaha III does not appear to have revisited Baghdad after these events, and after his death in 1317 was buried in Maragha.